 Cruises offer a good way to leave things behind for leisure time.
 People consider going on a cruise as a quick, one-week vacation where they get to visit a few new countries along the way.
-Cruise ships have a lot of fun activities planned for its travelers and you have a lot on your plate during that time.
+Cruise ships have a lot of fun activities planned for its travelers and you have a lot to do during that time.

 Going on a cruise in the right season can be fairly economical.
 Travel websites these days offer all the essential details of each cruise trip and you can easily figure out the value for your money.
 These websites install the best travel portal templates so that the users can find their way around easily.